geiszla/iManchesterToolbox/README.md

   * client_dev.config.js and client_prod.config.js

      Configuration options for generating "www/bundle.js" - by translating and packing the react elements together.
-If `yarn run edit` command is used it runs every time the code changes updating the bundle.
+If `yarn run client` command is used it runs every time the code changes updating the bundle.

   * client_options.js